pdohara/gitinit/contents/pages/fixing-mistakes.md

 In addition to ones responsibilities there is also a question of time.
 We are much more likely to care about the individual commits made last week then we are the ones made last year (or six years ago).

 Git allows a great deal of flexibility with history.
-Both in deciding what eventually gets shared with others (See Working with Others later in this tutorial), as well as in changing history.
+Both in deciding what eventually gets shared with others (See Working with Others later in this tutorial), as well as in correcting history.
 The idea of changing history may seem odd or even dangerous.
 There is a certain amount of risk is deciding to change the history in a local repository.
 One should consider if this history has value to keep.
 To do this you must think more like a Dev Lead or Release Manager than a Developer.
 If you are considering removing a set of commits because you are embarrass by them you should seek a second opinion.
 If you have tried something and it just did not work, then you may consider removing that history.
 In the end Git is a tool and the decision is up to you.
+  There is another consideration about making changes to history.
+We are going to learn about sharing our repository with others.
+If you have shared your repository then it is almost always a bad idea to change history in that repository.
+If you amend a commit, or reset changes that someone else has already based new commits on you will create a mess that will be difficult to resolve.
+Git will warn you about commands that may cause difficulty on public commits, but it is up to you to decide.  the rule of thumb is if you can shared the commits don't change them.

+## Are They Really Gone?

+  Since we are talking about editing the repository and fixing mistakes, what happens if we make a mistake while editing the repository?
+Are those changes permanent?
+Not yet.

+	git reflog

+  Let's say that I had made a mistaken commit, then used reset to remove it.
+My reflog would look something like this:

+	git commit -m "It's a mistake"
-    git reset --hard HEAD~3
+	git reset HEAD~1

-Looking at the log now will show that rather than have a new commit that "undoes" the changes in those three commits, the three commits are no longer part of the history.
-They are gone, but not forgotten.
-Those commits are still in the repository for now.
-Though `git log` shows that the _Working on fixing page._ is the latest commit, the command `git reflog` will show those spurious commits:

-    181df70 HEAD@{0}: checkout: moving from master to 181d
-    4952548 HEAD@{1}: reset: moving to HEAD~3
+	git hist
+	* 10a326c - (HEAD, master) Added Cheryl (3 hours ago) <Fred Foyle>
+	* dfa5664 - Added Micheal (3 hours ago) <Fred Foyle>
+	* 7576855 - Initial commit (18 hours ago) <Fred Foyle>
+	git reflog
-    faa8c71 HEAD@{2}: reset: moving to HEAD~3
+	10a326c HEAD@{0}: reset: moving to HEAD~1
-    80be37f HEAD@{3}: commit: Revert "Working on fixing page." c0d84f6 HEAD@{4}: commit: Spurious 3
-    f832c82 HEAD@{5}: commit: Spurious 2
+	1b922e7 HEAD@{1}: commit: It's a mistake
+	10a326c HEAD@{5}: commit (amend): Added Cheryl
-    faa8c71 HEAD@{6}: commit: Spurious 1
+	f980833 HEAD@{6}: commit: Added Cheryl
-    181df70 HEAD@{7}: checkout: moving from 4952548d775dc7c8fd066764465abaec0da70394
+	dfa5664 HEAD@{7}: commit (amend): Added Micheal
-    4952548 HEAD@{8}: checkout: moving from master to 4952
-    181df70 HEAD@{9}: checkout: moving from master to master 181df70 HEAD@{10}: checkout: moving from 4952548d775dc7c8fd066764465abaec0da7039
+	f6d26b1 HEAD@{8}: checkout: moving from master to master f6d26b1 HEAD@{9}: checkout: moving from master to master f6d26b1 HEAD@{10}: checkout: moving from master to master f6d26b1 HEAD@{11}: commit: Added Micheal
-    4952548 HEAD@{11}: checkout: moving from master to 4952548d
-    181df70 HEAD@{12}: commit: Working on fixing page.
-    390b069 HEAD@{13}: commit: Starting to work on FixingMistakes.html
-    4952548 HEAD@{14}: commit (amend): Completed GettingStarted.html
-    82a8b57 HEAD@{15}: commit: Completed GettingStarted.html
-    ca93a4c HEAD@{16}: commit: Started working on Getting Started page ca82493 HEAD@{17}: commit (amend): Wrote overview.
-    4665e1a HEAD@{18}: commit: Wrote overview.
-    9227e18 HEAD@{19}: commit (initial): Template commit

-If you had reset 4 commits instead of three (`git reset HEAD~4`), you could get back to the "right" commit by reseting to it:

-    git reset --hard 181df7

-So long as the detached commits have not been "cleaned up".
-These detached commits remain in the repository until the `git gc` command is run.
+  If you where to checkout that commit you will get a warning:

+	git checkout 1b922e7
+	Note: checking out '1b922e7'.

+	You are in 'detached HEAD' state.
+You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.

+	If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
+Example:

+	  git checkout -b new_branch_name

+	HEAD is now at 1b922e7...
+It's a mistake

+  This sounds more severe than it actually is.
+This is Git's way of telling you that you are not at the head of a branch.
+Remember that each branch has a tag called head that points to the tip.
+Since we moved the head tag of this branch (master) back one commit, this commit is not the head.
+There are other commands in Git that will leave you in a detached head state.
+This is fine if you are looking at the state of things in your repository.
+You can even make changes here, but it will be more challenging to get back to these changes because you are not on a branch.
+So if you checkout master, you will not be on this commit, but the one before it.
+If you want to continue working with this commit, you can assign a branch to it using the syntax Git shared with you:

+	git checkout -b new_branch_name

+  So we see that even when you are editing the repository, Git is not really rewriting history, but adding new commits or moving branch tags around.
 Git offers many options for correcting mistakes and oversights as we work.
 These will become more clear as you use them.
-The important take away is that in most cases it is possible to undo essentially anything in Git if you do so early.
-As with any other system, the longer you wait to try and correct something more more involved it is to correct.
+The main take away is that it is essentially always possible to undo the things you do in Git.

-Now that there is something worth sharing, we will look at how we go about [sharing our changes with others](/pages/sharing-with-others.html).
+Now that we understand working in Git, we will look at how we go about [sharing our changes with others](/pages/sharing-with-others.html).

-TODO Need to work in the idea of rewriting history, but not changing it.